 \section{$V$-trees of graphs and their decompositions into core and arms}

 \seclabel{V}

 In this section we begin preparations for the proof of the implication \pitmref{g_rigid_cluster_factors_vf}$\Rightarrow$\pitmref{bd_g_reg_twocon_tog} in \Mainthmref{1} (and the implication (3)$\Rightarrow$(2) of \Mainthmref{2}).
-The V-tree systems discussed in this section should be thought of as subsystems in the regular tree systems of graphs, and their closer understanding is also a first step in understanding the latter, and in relating the latter with Gromov boundaries of the considered hyperbolic groups.
+The V-tree systems as discussed in this section will appear later as subsystems in some special regular tree systems of graphs that we will be considering, and their closer understanding is thus a first step in understanding the latter, and in relating the latter with Gromov boundaries of hyperbolic groups that are under our interest.